Trinity River (California): Course

 The Trinity River begins deep in the Scott Mountains, in Trinity County, at the confluence of High Camp Creek and Chilcoot Creek.
-It flows south through a deep valley between the Trinity Mountains to the east and the Salmon Mountains/Trinity Alps to the west, picking up Coffee Creek, before entering Trinity Lake, a large reservoir created by the Trinity Dam.
-The East Fork and Stuart Fork of the Trinity River also flow into the reservoir.
+It flows south through a deep valley between the Trinity Mountains to the east as well as the Salmon Mountains/Trinity Alps and Scott Mountains to the west.
+The river picks up its first large tributary called Bear Creek near a series of large spring filled meadows roughly one mile from the headwaters.
+The short but steep Bull Creek comes in just shortly down stream from the West.
+Cedar Creek is the next major tributary that meets from the East.
+The river continues to flow in a Southwestern direction picking up numerous tributaries before entering Trinity Lake, a large reservoir created by the Trinity Dam.
+These tributaries include Picayunne Creek, Nyott Creek, and Sherer Creek, Sunflower Creek, and more.
+Coffee Creek, the Little Trinity River, Tangle Blue Creek, and Eagle Creek are the largest tributaries above the lake.
+East Fork and Stuart Fork of the Trinity River also flow into the reservoir along with many other tributaries.
 Just below Trinity Dam is the smaller Lewiston Dam, which diverts part of the Trinity River through a hydroelectric plant to the Sacramento River Basin as part of the Central Valley Project, providing irrigation water to California's Central Valley.

-Below Lewiston Dam the Trinity River passes the towns of Lewiston and Douglas City and turns west, passing within a few miles of Weaverville, the seat of Trinity County and the main population center of the area.
-It then turns northwest, past Junction City, and receives the North Fork Trinity River at Helena.
-Further west it passes the former mining settlement of Big Bar and enters a deep gorge, which provides the route for Highway 299, the principal road connecting Redding to the Humboldt Bay area.
+Below Lewiston Dam the Trinity River passes the towns of Lewiston and receives another large tributary named Grass Valley Creek, before passing Douglas City and turns west, passing within a few miles of Weaverville, the seat of Trinity County and the main population center of the area.
+It then turns northwest and receives Browns Creek, passes Junction City, and receives Canyon Creek and the North Fork Trinity River at Helena.
+Further west it passes the former mining settlement of Big Bar and receives Price Creek.
+It then enters a deep gorge, which provides the route for Highway 299, the principal road connecting Redding to the Humboldt Bay area.
 At Burnt Ranch it receives the New River from the north.
 At Salyer the South Fork, its main tributary, enters from the south, nearly doubling the flow.

 At the confluence of the South Fork, the Trinity River turns sharply north, entering Humboldt County.
 It flows through the wider steep-sided namesake valley of the Hoopa Valley Reservation, past the towns of Willow Creek and Hoopa.
 It joins the Klamath River at Weitchpec, 44 mi above the mouth of the larger river on the Pacific Ocean.
 The confluence marks the point where the Klamath turns from its generally southwesterly course to flow north towards the sea.
 As the crow flies, Weitchpec is situated about 30 mi northeast of Eureka.